 Additionally, the lower half of the face (the chin area) has been chipped off.
 The foot, standing on its plinth, is now connected to the base, however.

-The form of the calf is well preserved, while Moschophoros’s eyes, which had been created from another substance, either glass or gemstones, perhaps, are absent.
+The form of the calf is well-preserved while Moschophoros’s eyes, which had been created from another substance, perhaps either glass or gemstones, are absent.

 The Acropolis Museum

-Opened in 2009, the new Acropolis Museum faces the monument from the very heart of the picturesque Plaka district.
+Opened in 2009, the new Acropolis Museum faces the monument in the very heart of the picturesque Plaka district.
 It is ten times larger than the previous museum, which was built on the hill of the Acropolis itself.